fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

   </tr>
   <tr>
     <th>Notes</th>
     <td>The Framework will create event firers for the listed events.
+The builtin events `onCreate`, `onDestroy` and `afterDestroy` will be fired automatically by the framework.
-It is the responsibility of the component to fire the events at the appropriate times.</td>
+    It is the responsibility of the component to fire user-defined events at the appropriate times.</td>
   </tr>
   <tr>
     <th>Example Definition</th>